-- Access the "Course Registration" page in the same way as when registering for courses - 2) Click the course title which you want to cancel - The screen on the right appears, so select the reason for cancellation and click "Registration Cancel." - 4) It will be returned to the course registration screen.
+- 1) Access the "Course Registration" page in the same way as when registering for courses - 2) Click the course title which you want to cancel - 3) The screen on the right appears, so select the reason for cancellation and click "Registration Cancel." - 4) It will be returned to the course registration screen.
 The canceled course disappears from the timetable when the cancellation is completed successfully.

+Are you sure you wish to cancel the following course?

 Day Tuesday

 Period 2

 Course offered by Undergraduate

 Course Freshman Seminar

-Reason for Cancellation not specified ~
+Reason for Cancellation not specified 🗸

+Registration Cancel Back to Cou urse Registration Status